nagrarohit/nextjs-smartcontract-lottery-fcc/README.md

 4. Go to UI and have fun!

 Head over to your [localhost](http://localhost:3000) and play with the lottery!

-## Testing

-I didn't write any front end tests 😢

-If you'd like to create some tests for this repo, please make a PR!

 # Deploying to IPFS